HexHive/OSTEP-slides/32-filesystem.md

 # From path to inode (2/2)

 * A special file stores mapping between file names and inodes
-* Extend to hierarchy: mark if a file name is a directory or a regular file
+* Extend to hierarchy: mark if a file name maps to a regular file or a directory
     * Access to '/tmp/test.txt' in 3 steps: 'tmp', 'test.txt', contents
 * What data should you store in the directory file (compared to the inode)?